 4. Ask your lactation consultant for samples.

 Nurses and lactation specialists are there to support you and give you whatever you need to make easier breastfeeding happen.
+And cheap baby stuff isn’t just about the items that your child uses directly, it’s also about the accessories that help you help them.

 Some hospitals will give new moms nipple shields, lanolin nipple creams, hand breast pumps, breast pad samples, and more.